 Humans are always looking for something new and distinctive.
 The “new” Chinese tourists have more than their fair share of that desire, so they find themselves taking in the culture of different countries during vacations instead of just lounging on a beach all day long like stereotypical Americans.
 They have found out about art galleries and museums over time, which means there is no telling what will be next!

 With the Chinese tourism market maturing, museums around the world are seeing an increase in visitors from China.
 The Museum of Modern Art (MoMA) in New York has noted a rise specifically regarding their visitor numbers from China since 2013 and it is not surprising why – with MoMa’s Mandarin audio guides, to serving traditional rice dishes at various food stations on-site that cater to different tastes found throughout Asia as well as Europe.
 MoMA is New York’s second most popular in-destination activity, and they have a large following on WeChat and Weibo.
 They surpassed 20,000 followers by the end of 2017 with “behind-the-scenes content” that shows their collections better than just photos or videos from an overview perspective.
 Carly McCloskey adds that interactive posts displaying how people can connect to museums around the world are also very successful for MoMa because it helps bring culture closer to those who may not be able to visit as often due to travel limitations or location barriers like distance.

 - Local life and culture

 Chinese tourists like having a taste of what locals’ life is like.
 Doing your best to create connections with travelers and locals is very important.
-For instance, at a coffee bar when ordering coffee, we should order it then wait for the barmen’s little joke.
+For instance, at a coffee bar when ordering coffee, we should order it and then wait for the barmen’s little joke.
 The next step is translating what he says to our customers so that they get involved in the conversation too.
 Helping them understand what is going on around us is the highest service you can provide – especially if you have someone from China with strong cultural differences.

 - Luxury Shopping trips